somewhatlurker/pydiva/docs/pyfarc.md

 `pyfarc.UnsupportedFarcTypeException` will be raised if the supplied file is not a known farc type.

-Setting the argument `files_whitelist` to a list of strings will make `from_stream` and `from_bytes` return a dictionary that only contains files with names in the whitelist.
+Setting the argument `files_whitelist` to a list of strings will make `from_stream` and `from_bytes` return a dictionary that only contains files with names in the whitelist. (non-matching files won't be processed to save time)

 `pydiva.farc_load_helper.farc_load_helper` can be used to quickly get the content of a list of filenames from a farc.